 You must file Schedule 1 with your tax return to claim the self-employed health insurance adjustment to income, but this isn’t really a challenge.
-Simply enter the total of your qualifying premiums on line 16 in Part II of the tax schedule, then transfer the total of Part II, found on line 22 of Schedule 1, to line 10a of your Form 1040 tax return.
+Simply enter the total of your qualifying premiums on line 17 in Part II of the tax year 2021 tax schedule, then transfer the total of Part II, found on line 26 of Schedule 1, to line 10 of your 2021 Form 1040 tax return.
 Submit Schedule 1 with your tax return.

 That’s it.
 You don’t have to deal with this deduction on your Schedule C, which you’d also have to file as a self-employed taxpayer to report your gross income from self-employment less certain allowable business expenses.
-Your health insurance is a personal expense, not a business expense.
 The downside to this is that the deduction won’t reduce your self-employment taxes, but only your income tax liability.

 Self-Employed vs. Employed Taxpayers

-For example, your deduction would be limited to $2,250 of that $6,000 you spent on insurance premiums all year if your AGI was $50,000.
+And you can only claim a deduction for your premiums and your actual medical expenses that exceed 7.5 percent of your AGI.
+Yes, your AGI factors in here, too, so higher isn’t better.
+Your deduction would be limited to $2,250 of that $6,000 you spent on insurance premiums all year if your AGI was $50,000.
 The 7.5 percent of your AGI threshold works out to $3,750, and you can only claim a deduction for the costs of your premiums in excess of this amount if you're not self-employed.